Stockard Channing: Career

-Early career
+1960s and 1970s

 Channing started her acting career with the experimental Theatre Company of Boston; she performed in the group's Off-Broadway 1969 production of the Elaine May play Adaptation/Next.
 She performed in a revival of Arsenic and Old Lace directed by Theodore Mann as part of the Circle in the Square at Ford's Theatre program in 1970.
 In 1971, she made her Broadway debut in Two Gentlemen of Verona — The Musical, working with playwright John Guare.
 She also appeared on Broadway in 1973 in a supporting role in No Hard Feelings at the Martin Beck Theatre.

 Channing made her television debut on Sesame Street in the role of The Number Painter's female victim.
 She landed her first leading role in the 1973 television movie The Girl Most Likely To..., a black comedy written by Joan Rivers about an ugly duckling woman, made newly beautiful by plastic surgery after an auto accident, who vows murderous revenge on all who had scorned her.
 For the role, Channing went through a considerable transformation, with the syndicated column "TV Scout" reporting months later, "It was a great make-up job — at least the part that made very pretty Stockard look so ugly.
 She had her cheeks puffed out with cotton and her nose was wadded, too, to make it thick and off-center.
-Very thick eyebrows were drawn on her face and she wore padded clothes to make her look fat.
+Very thick eyebrows were drawn on her face, and she wore padded clothes to make her look fat.
 Making her look beautiful was easy."